Goals and Objectives

 - the administration of the internal auditing office.
 The internal auditor will comply with these standards when performing duties and responsibilities.

 - Accomplish a minimum of 80% of the Annual Audit Plan.

 - Continue to foster a student internship program that will allow the internal audit office to increase its services while promoting the field of internal audit and expanding the education of Longwood students through study and work experience.

 - Conduct a follow-up program of previously issued audit findings, including both internal and external recommendations.

 - Coordinate internal and external audit effort during the annual APA audit.

 - Allocate a minimum of 60% of audit effort to audits and audit-related projects, 15% to special projects, and 25% to administration.

 - Report to the Board of Visitors on a quarterly, or more frequent, basis the status of audit activity, significant audit findings and recommendations, deviations from the audit plan, information on special projects explaining the purpose and scope, and an assessment of how internal audit goals and objectives are being met.
 Report to the President quarterly on administrative matters and status of the audit plan, and confer on follow-up activity of both external and internal audits.

-- Obtain a minimum of 80 hours of continuing education related to specific job duties and responsibilities per each 2-year period.
+- Obtain a minimum of 40 hours of continuing education related to specific job duties and responsibilities per each year.